-- 366.1.
-Under the provisions of Section 24(1)(a) in case the award is not made as on 1-1-2014, the date of commencement of the 2013 Act, there is no lapse of proceedings.
-Compensation has to be determined under the provisions of the 2013 Act. - 366.2.
+- 366.2.
 In case the award has been passed within the window period of five years excluding the period covered by an interim order of the court, then proceedings shall continue as provided under Section 24(1)(b) of the 2013 Act under the 1894 Act as if it has not been repealed. - 366.3.
-The word "or" used in Section 24(2) between possession compensation has to be read as "nor" or as "and".
-The deemed lapse of land acquisition proceedings under Section 24(2) of the 2013 Act takes place where due to inaction of authorities for five years or more prior to commencement of the said possession of land has not been taken nor compensation has been paid.
+The word "or" used in Section 24(2) between possession and compensation has to be read as "nor" or as "and".
+The deemed lapse of land acquisition proceedings under Section 24(2) of the 2013 Act takes place where due to inaction authorities for five years or prior more commencement of the said Act, the possession of land has not been taken nor compensation has been paid.
 In other words, in case possession has been taken, compensation has not been paid then there is no lapse.
-Similarly, if compensation has been paid, possession has not been taken then there is no lapse.
+Similarly, if compensation has been paid, possession has not been taken then there is no lapse. - 366.4.

-366.4.
 The expression "paid" in the main part of Section 24(2) of the 2013 Act does not include a deposit of compensation in court.
-The consequence of non-deposit is provided in the proviso to Section 24(2) in case it has not been deposited with respect of landholdings majority beneficiaries (landowners) as on the date of notification for land acquisition under Section 4 of the 1894 Act shall be entitled to compensation in accordance with provisions of the 2013 Act.
+The consequence of non-deposit is provided in the proviso to Section 24(2) in case it has not been deposited with respect to landholdings majority of then all beneficiaries (landowners) as on the date of notification for land acquisition under Section 4 of the 1894 Act shall be entitled to compensation in accordance with the provisions of the 2013 Act.
 In case the obligation under Section 31 of the Land Acquisition Act, 1894 has not been fulfilled, interest under Section 34 of the said Act can be granted.
 Non-deposit of compensation (in court) does not result in the lapse of land acquisition proceedings.
-In case of nondeposit with respect to the majority of holdings for five vears or more. compensation under the 2013 Act has to be paid to the "landowners" as on the date of notification for land acquisition under Section 4 of the 1894 Act.
+In case of non-deposit with respect to the majority of holdings for five years or compensation under the 2013 Act has to be paid to the "landowners" as on the date of notification for land acquisition under Section 4 of the 1894 Act.